jscatena88/jscatena88.github.io/_posts/2024-02-25-molded-silicone-parts-for-a-vintage-honda.markdown

 ![v2 results](/assets/molded_silicone/PXL_20240225_190009421.MP.jpg)

-There are still quite a few bubbles in the part, however they seem solid enough to be usable.
+There are still quite a few bubbles in the parts, however they seem solid enough to be usable.
 For my next attempt I will probably let the silicone sit even longer before pouring it and see if that helps.

 ## Wrap Up